sjentsch/lsjDocs/_pages/Ch14_ANOVA2_01.rst

 Now that we’ve got our notation straight, we can compute the sum of squares values for each of the two factors in a relatively familiar way.
-For Factor A, our between group sum of squares is calculated by assessing the extent to which the (row) marginal means :math:`\bar{Y}_{1.}`, :math:`\bar{Y}_{2.}` etc, are different from the grand mean :math:`\bar{Y}_{..}`.
-We do this in the same way that we did for one-way ANOVA: calculate the sum of squared difference between the :math:`\bar{Y}_{i.}` values and the :math:`\bar{Y}_{..}` values.
+For Factor A, our between group sum of squares is calculated by assessing the extent to which the (row) marginal means Ȳ\ :sub:`1.`, Ȳ\ :sub:`2.` etc, are different from the grand mean Ȳ\ :sub:`..`\.
+We do this in the same way that we did for one-way ANOVA: calculate the sum of squared difference between the Ȳ\ :sub:`i.` values and the Ȳ\ :sub:`..` values.
 Specifically, if there are *N* people in each group, then we calculate this

 .. math:: \mbox{SS}_{A} = (N \times C)  \sum_{r=1}^R  \left( \bar{Y}_{r.} - \bar{Y}_{..} \right)^2

-As with one-way ANOVA, the most interesting\ [#]_ part of this formula is the :math:`\left( \bar{Y}_{r.} - \bar{Y}_{..} \right)^2` bit, which corresponds to the squared deviation associated with level *r*.
+As with one-way ANOVA, the most interesting\ [#]_ part of this formula is the (Ȳ\ :sub:`r.` – Ȳ\ :sub:`..`)² bit, which corresponds to the squared deviation associated with level *r*.
 All that this formula does is calculate this squared deviation for all *R* levels of the factor, add them up, and then multiply the result by N × C. The reason for this last part is that there are multiple cells in our design that have level *r* on Factor A. In fact, there are *C* of them, one corresponding to each possible level of Factor B!
-For instance, in our example there are *two* different cells in the design corresponding to the ``anxifree``
-drug: one for people with ``no.therapy`` and one for the ``CBT`` group.
+For instance, in our example there are *two* different cells in the design corresponding to the ``anxifree`` drug: one for people with ``no.therapy`` and one for the ``CBT`` group.
 Not only that, within each of these cells there are *N* observations.
 So, if we want to convert our SS value into a quantity that calculates the between-groups sum of squares on a “per observation” basis, we have to multiply by N × C. The formula for factor B is of course the same thing, just with some subscripts shuffled around

 .. math:: \mbox{SS}_{B} = (N \times R) \sum_{c=1}^C \left( \bar{Y}_{.c} - \bar{Y}_{..} \right)^2

 Now that we have these formulas we can check them against the jamovi output from the earlier section.

 First, let’s calculate the sum of squares associated with the main effect of ``drug``.
 There are a total of *N* = 3 people in each group and *C* = 2 different types of therapy.
 Or, to put it another way, there are 3 · 2 = 6 people who received any particular drug.
 When we do these calculations in a spreadsheet programme, we get a value of 3.45 for the sum of squares associated with the main effect of ``drug``.
 Not surprisingly, this is the same number that you get when you look up the SS value for the drugs factor in the ANOVA table that I presented earlier, in :numref:`fig-factorialanova3`.

 We can repeat the same kind of calculation for the effect of therapy.
-Again there are *N* = 3 people in each group, but since there are R = 3 different drugs, this time around we note that there are 3 · 3 = 9 people who received CBT and an additional 9 people who received the placebo.
+Again, there are *N* = 3 people in each group, but since there are R = 3 different drugs, this time around we note that there are 3 · 3 = 9 people who received CBT and an additional 9 people who received the placebo.
 So our calculation in this case gives us a value of 0.47 for the sum of squares associated with the main effect of ``therapy``.
 Once again, we are not surprised to see that our calculations are identical to the ANOVA output in :numref:`fig-factorialanova3`.

 So that’s how you calculate the SS values for the two main effects.
 These SS